vlladin/cohort-six/program-guide/participation-guide.md

 [Mentors](./mentors.md) from client teams who proposed projects are available to assist with the work project.
 Mentors are NOT here to teach you how to do things, tell you what to do or hold you accountable to your project.
 They can unlock roadblocks, give feedback on your progress, or help point you in the right direction if you are stuck.

->Please be respectful of mentors’ time.
+> [!WARNING] Please be respectful of mentors’ time.
 Try to figure it out on your own first.
 If asking for help is necessary, be concise and direct.

 *How to interact with mentors*
-- Do not approach mentors before doing your own research and at least basic work on the project
+- Reach out to cohort organizers to ask about mentor's availability and share what you need
-- First reach out to cohort organizers to ask about mentor's availability and share what you need
+- Only approach mentors after you have done significant research and at least basic work on the project
 - We can connect your with a mentor directly or point you to the right place:
     - Ask in a public client teams chat, like their Discord server
     - You can ask a question in the #protocol-fellowship channel and tag them